thibmeu/draft-meunier-privacypass-reverse-flow-informational/draft-meunier-privacypass-reverse-flow.md

 The author would like to thank Tommy Pauly, Chris Wood, Raphael Robert, and Armando Faz Hernandez for helpful discussion on Privacy Pass architecture and its considerations.

+# Changelog
+{:numbered="false"}

+v01

+- Editorial pass on the introduction
+- Add a motivation section: refunding tokens, bootstraping issuer, attester feeback loop
+- Split protocol overview via HTTP headers in its own section
+- Add consideration about anonymous credentials in joint origin/issuer deployment

+v00

+- Initial draft
+- Possibility of a new HTTP request for inlining request
+- Privacy considerations about additional metadata